Cameras

 ATTR{serial}=="013686A9"

-Then, convert attirbute serial hexadecimal value to decimal representation and set it to the serial_number
+Then, convert attribute serial hexadecimal value to decimal representation and set it to the serial_number

 parameter.
 Convert values from hexadecimal to decimal representation using the following terminal command, where HEX